alandassie/Useful_Codes/README.md

 This code run GSM and GSMC.
 The running information must be in a file called GSM+GSMCC_run.in located in the main folder of the GSMCC code (i.e. CC_dir/GSM+GSMCC_run.py).
 An example of the input file can be founded at the end of the code file.

+### GSM+GSMCC_ICF.py

+Created on October 2024 by Alan D.K. for 11C_Project

+This code run GSM (if needed) and GSMCC and then optimize the complex (or not) interaction corrective factor to reproduce the experimental data.
+You have to define the input and output files and put the experimental values (energy and width).

+An example of the input file "GMS+GSMCC_ICF.in" can be found at the end of the code file.

 ### BasisTest.py

 Created on August 2024 by Alan D.K. for 11C_Project.